Over 1300 students present their work each year at one of the campus symposia.

-Bridgewater’s Undergraduate Research program provides extraordinary support for student research and creative work—advancing the university’s culture of scholarly excellence and helping students realize their professional goals.
-With guidance from faculty mentors, students may take advantage of the following opportunities:
+Bridgewater’s Undergraduate Research program provides extraordinary support for student research and creative work in all majors—advancing the university’s culture of scholarly excellence and helping students realize their professional goals.

 To learn more about undergraduate research at Bridgewater State, please contact the director of the Office of Undergraduate Research, Dr. Jenny Shanahan at email@example.com or at 508-531-2764.